UCKarl/UCKarl.github.io/interests/music/andorian_dragon.md

 ## How He Helped Me Find You

 V1
-I walked through the valley of the Andorian Dragon
+I hiked through the valley of the Andorian Dragon
-He looked through my heart, as he slowly spoke to me Friend, your cause is worthy, just start to imagine Her face, her smile, the mystery of your dream
+He looked through my heart, as he slowly spoke to me
+Friend, your cause is worthy, just start to imagine
+The face, her smile, a mystery in your dream

 V2
 So I swam through the waters of the Elysian sea
-When I couldn't swim any further, the Dragon came to me Friend, take heart, and the Angels shall appear They'll lift your spirits, and drove away that fear
+When I couldn't swim any further, the Dragon came to me
+Friend, take heart, and the Angels shall appear
+They'll lift your spirits, and drive away that fear

 Pre-C
 Not giving up (am, E), I'm not giving in (FM)
 I'm fighting until the day (CM), Till I can find a way (GM)

 C
-And I traveled the world (CM, G) just to catch a glimpse (FM, G) of what it's like (CM, G) to remember that bliss (GM, D)
+So I'll traveled the world (CM, G) just to catch a glimpse (FM, G) of what it's like (CM, G) to remember that bliss (GM, D)

 But I never could find,
 as I've lost my damn mind
-a momen that felt right
+a moment that felt right
-when you were in my life
+like when you were in my life

 V3
-Weary traveler, said the dragon, I'll be your friend For as long as you need, and maybe that's the end
+Weary traveler, said the dragon, I'll be your friend
+For as long as you need, and maybe that's the end
-But please, have some rest
+But please for now, have some rest
+We'll start again tomorrow, tonight you're my guest

+V4
+So I took a load off, and closed my eyes
+But I just saw your smile when I closed eyes
+I took my pack and made

+C
+So I climbed every tree
+and I scaled every cliff
+Until I got lost and
+my ship floated adrift

+But I never could find,
+as I've lost my damn mind
+a moment that felt right
+like when you were in my life